IT provider pros & cons: what’s the right support for you?

 - Con: Leadership team burdened with technology decisions

-Professional Technology Organizations
+Professional Technology Organizations For Comprehensive IT Support

 A PTO functions as an external technology partner.
 Strategy, support, tools, security, compliance and any other IT services are covered through a comprehensive package.
 This includes hardware and software, which the PTO purchases and manages on your behalf as part of the monthly agreement.
 Replacements, repairs and upgrades are included by the PTO.